romanodev/OpenBTE/docs/source/install.rst

    .. tab:: WINDOWS

-      Use CONDA after Installing MSMPI_.
+      Use Docker after Installing MSMPI_.

+   .. tab:: CLOUD

+      You can run OpenBTE in Google Colab (Example_).